kroyxt/elp-documentation/docs/proposals/official/README.md

 | ------------- | :-----------: | ------------------------------------------------------------------------------------------------------- |
 | 02/08/2020    |     24 for / 3 against      | [See](https://www.reddit.com/r/EncapsulatedLanguage/comments/i12ryt/official_proposal_vote_to_officialize_a/) |

-### Number Words (10 - EEE)
+### Trinumeral Number Words (10 - EEE)

-The number words (10 - EEE) are built by adding specific constants and vowels together to form whole numbers.
+The number words (10 - EEE) are called trinumeral number words.
+They are built by adding specific constants and vowels together to form whole numbers.
 The consonants and vowels each have a numerical value assigned to them which, when combined, give whole digit numbers.

-They are built using the following rules:
+Trinumerals are built using the following rules:
 - Phonemes in numbers are organized in a CVC fashion.
 - The first number in the gross* place will receive a consonant.
 - The second number in the dozens* place will receive a vowel.